 SamCart doesn’t leave their customer’s in the dark.
 They provide effective training materials that can help entrepreneurs and business owners grow their business.

-You can quickly find the materials by login into your dashboard and navigating to the library menu like by clicking on your profile:
+You can quickly find the materials by logging into your dashboard and navigating to the library menu like by clicking on your profile:

-The SamCart team keep updating the content on this page to keep them up to date and relevant.
+The SamCart team keeps updating the content on this page to keep them up to date and relevant.

 While SamCart helps digital marketers and entrepreneurs get up to speed and launch their products quickly and of course, start making money, business owners who sell physical products are not left out.

-Unlike other platforms that only allows you to sell only digital product’s, SamCart allows you to sell just about any product at all.
+Unlike other platforms that only allow you to sell only digital product’s, SamCart allows you to sell just about any product at all.

-If you opt-in to use the physical product option, you might also want to be able to communicate you your customer how you’ll fulfill the offer when they purchase.
+If you opt-in to use the physical product option, you might also want to be able to communicate to your customer how you’ll fulfill the offer when they purchase.